Stevan Milosavljević

-Stevan Milosavljević (Belgrade, Principality of Serbia, 18 December 1827 – Vienna, Austria-Hungary, 13 February 1879) was a Serbian physician and politician, who was one of the founders of the Serbian Medical Society.
+Stevan Milosavljević (Belgrade, Principality of Serbia, 18 December 1827 – Vienna, Austria-Hungary, 13 February 1879) was a Serbian medical doctor and politician, who was one of the founders of the Serbian Medical Society.

 Biography

 Stevan Milosavljević was born in Belgrade on 18 December 1827.
 He finished primary and secondary school in Belgrade.
 In early 1850 he went to Paris as a state scholarship holder for medical studies.
 He finished his medical studies in Paris after five years, on 18 April 1855.
 The then Ministry of Public Education awarded a diploma to Stevan Milosavljević, declaring him a doctor of medicine.

 Life and work

 After finishing school, he returned to Serbia, where he opened his practice.
 He worked as a municipal and private doctor in Belgrade until 1859 when on 1 April Miloš Obrenović appointed Milosavljević by decree head of the Sanitary Department of the Ministry of the Interior.
 Stevan Milosavljević was the organizer and creator of many sanitary provisions in the sanitary service.